cse-sim/cse/doc/src/docs/input-data/terminal.md

 **tuLhNeedsFlow=*choice***

-<%= csv_table(<<END, :row_header => false)
+{{
-  YES,     local heat being modeled requires terminal air flow (e.g. reheat coil).
+  csv_table("YES,     local heat being modeled requires terminal air flow (e.g. reheat coil).
 Local heat is then disabled when there is zero air flow through the terminal (when simulated VAV damper set to 0 flow&comma; or when air handler fan and terminal fan both off)
-  NO,      no local heat or does not require air flow (e.g. baseboard heaters).
+  NO,      no local heat or does not require air flow (e.g. baseboard heaters).")
-END
-%>
+}}

 {{
   member_table({